Redlolz/msx-diag/README.md

 You have bad video memory, the flashes of red indicate which bits are faulty.

-Quick example, The RAM chip responsible for bit 2 (like this `00000x00`, we count from zero) is dead which means that the screen will:
+Quick example, the RAM chip responsible for bit 2 (like this `00000x00`, we count from zero) is dead which means that the screen will:

 * Flash green twice